| |

 I gave this most recently at the WikiMedia Foundation’s developer conference, where Scott Ananian called it “how to be old, for young people.”

-Here are my other talks, my website, and some Medium posts.
+Here are my other talks and my website.

 正體中文翻譯在 這裡